kambleaa007/Javascript/2. JavaScript Intermediate/README.md

 So, it appears as if the function “remembers” this environment (or scope) because the function literally has a reference to the environment (and the variables defined in that environment)!

+### TL;DR

+Execution context is an abstract concept used by the ECMAScript specification to track the runtime evaluation of code.
+At any point in time, there can only be one execution context that is executing code.
+Every execution context has a Lexical Environment.
+This Lexical environments holds identifier bindings (i.e. variables and their associated values), and also has a reference to its outer environment.
+The set of identifiers that each environment has access to is called “scope.”
+We can nest these scopes into a hierarchical chain of environments, known as the “scope chain”.
+Every function has an execution context, which comprises of a Lexical Environment that gives meaning to the variables within that function and a reference to its parent’s environment.
+And so it appears as if the function “remembers” this environment (or scope) because the function literally has a reference to this environment.
+This is a closure.
+A closure is created every time an enclosing outer function is called.
+In other words, the inner function does not need to return for a closure to be created.
+The scope of a closure in JavaScript is lexical, meaning it’s defined statically by its location within the source code.
+Closures have many practical use cases.
+One important use case is to maintain a private reference to a variable in the outer scope.

 ## Emulating private methods with closures

 Each closure references a different version of the privateCounter variable through its own closure.